Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 };
 ```

-At the bottom our `module.exports` call allows these functions we just defined to be used in other JS files.
+At the bottom, our `module.exports` call allows these functions we just defined to be used in other JS files.

 ## Creating A Router

 To finish off our Movies API, we'll integrate the actions from our controller file into a router file.
 A router in this case allows us to determine what code is ran whenever a HTTP request hits a specified endpoint.
-This approach let's us separate concerns in our code across multiple files and not stuff all of our potential route logic into one `index.js` file.
+This approach lets us separate concerns in our code across multiple files and not stuff all of our potential route logic into one `index.js` file.
 Our router file will account for the following endpoints:

 - `GET /movies` - Return all Movies
 - `GET /movies/{id}` - Return a Movie by id